 The era is named the Gold Rush, and rightfully so.
-People went gaga in search of gold, and the mine didn’t disappoint either.
+People went gaga searching for gold, and the mine didn’t disappoint either.
 Nonetheless, the gold diminished with time, and the industry dried up.

 Today, the Broken Boot Gold Mine only preserves the old heritage and past tales.
 But you can revive the good old days by visiting the mine.

 You can go several feet underground to see the magnificent mine with a tour guide.
-The candlelight tour lets you explore history, experience gold panning, and make memories in as less as 30 minutes.
+The candlelight tour lets you explore history, experience gold panning, and make memories in less than 30 minutes.

 The tour prices of Broken Boot Gold Mine vary per age.
 Children under 5 can tour for free.
 However, students, adults, and seniors must pay $6, $8, and &7, respectively.
-Note that these prices do not include the gold panning tour – you need to pay extra for that.
+Note that these prices do not include the gold panning tour – you must pay extra.